cucumber/cucumber-jvm/cucumber-guice/README.md

 influence the success or failure of a subsequent scenario.
 As an example of when you might use a singleton, imagine you have an http client that is expensive to create.
-By holding a reference to the client in a class bound in singleton scope you can reuse the client in multiple scenarios.
+By holding a reference to the client in a class bound in singleton scope, you can reuse the client in multiple scenarios.

 #### Using scope annotations
 This is the easy route if you're new to Guice.
 To bind a class in scenario